Aidar5/nattoeng/docs/source/book/03_start/1_ipython.rst

 help()
 ^^^^^^

-In Ipython you can view the help for an arbitrary object, function or method using help():
+In IPython on you can view the help for an arbitrary object, function or method using help():

 ::